-Your percentage ownership in Vitesse may be diluted in the future.
+Stockholders percentage ownership in Vitesse may be diluted in the future.

-Your percentage ownership in Vitesse may be diluted in the future because of the settlement or exercise of equity-based awards that have been granted and that we expect will continue to be granted to our directors, officers and other employees under our equity incentive plan.
-In addition, we may issue equity as all or part of the consideration paid for acquisitions and strategic investments that we may make in the future or as necessary to finance our ongoing operations.
+Stockholders percentage ownership in Vitesse may be diluted in the future because of the settlement or exercise of equity-based awards that have been granted and that we expect will continue to be granted to our directors, officers and other employees under our equity incentive plan.
+In addition, we may issue equity as all or part of the consideration paid for acquisitions and strategic investments that we may make in the future, as we did with the Lucero Acquisition, or as necessary to finance our ongoing operations.

-In addition, our Amended and Restated Certificate of Incorporation authorizes us to issue, without the approval of our stockholders, one or more classes or series of preferred stock having such designation, powers, preferences and relative, participating, optional and other special rights, including preferences over our common stock with respect to dividends and distributions, as our Board may generally determine.
+In addition, our Amended and Restated Certificate of Incorporation authorizes us to issue, without the approval of our stockholders, one or more classes or series of preferred stock having such designation, powers, preferences and relative, participating, optional and other special rights, including preferences over our common stock with respect to dividends and distributions, as our Board of Directors may generally determine.
 The terms of one or more classes or series of preferred stock could dilute the voting power or reduce the value of our common stock.
-For example, we could grant the holders of preferred stock the right to elect some number of the members of our Board in all events or upon the happening of specified events, or the right to veto specified transactions.
+For example, we could grant the holders of preferred stock the right to elect some number of the members of our Board of Directors in all events or upon the happening of specified events, or the right to veto specified transactions.
 Similarly, the repurchase or redemption rights or liquidation preferences that we could assign to holders of preferred stock could affect the residual value of our common stock.